Linda G. Mills

-Domestic abuse, trauma and recovery, affective lawyering, law and public policy, and film advocacy
+Domestic abuse; trauma and recovery; affective lawyering, law and public policy; student mental health; multifaith programming; film advocacy

-Dr. Linda G. Mills is Professor of Social Work, Public Policy, and Law, and NYU’s inaugural Lisa Ellen Goldberg Professor, and Vice Chancellor and Senior Vice Provost for Global Programs and University Life.
+Linda G. Mills is Professor of Social Work, Public Policy, and Law, and NYU’s inaugural Lisa Ellen Goldberg Professor and Vice Chancellor and Senior Vice Provost for Global Programs and University Life.
 She also serves as executive director of NYU’s Center on Violence and Recovery and co-founder of NYU’s Of Many Institute for Multi-faith Leadership and NYU’s Production Lab.

 Dr. Mills’ scholarly work challenges current paradigms of domestic abuse and develops a new theory and practice based on empirical research for rethinking how we respond to violence in intimate relationships.
 She developed the first court-mandated restorative justice program in the U.S. and conducted a study in Nogales, Arizona, comparing a batterer intervention program (BIP) to a treatment called Circles of Peace.
 The findings from this randomized controlled trial appear in “The Next Generation of Court-Mandated Domestic Violence Treatment,” published in the Journal of Experimental Criminology.
 This research was funded by the National Science Foundation (NSF).

-Building on the Nogales NSF research, Dr. Mills is currently principal investigator on another NSF study in Salt Lake City, Utah.
-In Utah, Dr. Mills is replicating and further testing the effectiveness of traditional batterer intervention programs (BIP) compared to a combined treatment of BIP plus Circles of Peace or BIP plus couples counseling.
+Building on the Nogales NSF research, Dr. Mills was the principal investigator on another NSF study in Salt Lake City, Utah.
+Dr. Mills replicates and further tested the effectiveness of traditional BIP compared to a hybrid treatment of BIP plus Circles of Peace.
 To complement this research, the National Institute of Justice (NIJ) awarded Dr. Mills a grant titled “An In-Depth Examination of Batterer Intervention and Alternative Treatment Approaches for Domestic Violence Offenders” to collect and evaluate qualitative data on the experiment currently underway in Salt Lake City.
 Findings from the first part of the NSF study in Utah were recently published in Nature Human Behaviour, under the title, “A Randomized Controlled Trial of Restorative Justice-Informed Treatment for Domestic Violence Crimes.”